confluentinc/examples/ccloud/docs/beginner-cloud.rst

 demo that shows you how to interact with |ccloud|, you can complete the following workflow in about 8 minutes using the |ccloud| CLI:

--  `Create a new environment and specify it as the default`_
+-  `Create a new Confluent Cloud environment and specify it as the default`_
--  `Create a new Kafka cluster and specify it as the default`_
+-  `Create a new Confluent Cloud cluster and specify it as the default`_
--  `Create a user key/secret pair and specify it as the default`_
+-  `Create a new API key/secret pair for user and specify it as the default`_
--  `Produce and consume with Confluent Cloud CLI`_
+-  `Produce and consume records with Confluent Cloud CLI`_
--  `Create a service account key/secret pair`_
+-  `Create a new service account with an API key/secret pair`_
--  `Run a Java producer before and after ACLs`_
+-  `Run a Java producer before and after configuring the ACLs`_
--  `Run a Java producer to showcase a prefixed ACL`_
+-  `Run a Java producer to show a prefixed ACL`_
 -  `Run Connect and kafka-connect-datagen connector with permissions`_
--  `Run a Java consumer to showcase a Wildcard ACL`_
+-  `Run a Java consumer to show a Wildcard ACL`_
 -  `Delete the API key, service account, Kafka topics, Kafka cluster, environment, and the log files`_